What is classic car insurance?

 Find out more in our guide to how to find cheap car insurance.

-How to make a classic car insurance claim
+How do I make a classic car insurance claim?

 If you ever have to make a classic car insurance claim, following these steps can help make the processes as simple as possible.

 1) Notify the police (if your car is stolen)